elixir-lang/elixir/README.md

     another_person.name % => 'johh_doe
     another_person.age  % => 24

-Notice in the example above that `set_ivar` returns a new object.
+Notice that `@()` returns a new object.
 This is expected because as Erlang structures are immutable, all objects in Elixir are also immutable.
 Above we can see that the initial person object has not changed at all.

 ### Advanced: The Object Graph